hefani/Algorithm/String Algorithms/other String problems/README.md

 Counts the number of "good" subsequences in a given string, where no character repeats consecutively.
 Dynamic Programming is used to track valid subsequences of each length ending in a specific character.
 Combinatorics (nCr) is used to account for permutations across the full string length.

+Uses a double DP approach: tracking possible subsequences by length and character, then summing over permutations using precomputed modular inverses for nCr combinations.
+This design avoids brute-force substring checking.

 Techniques Used:
 - DP on character sequences
 - combinatorics